malejandrasalgado/Matplotib-challenge/README.md

 6. Generate the graphs
 7. First draft was pushed in GigHub.
 8. After having a tutorial my tutor indicated that the clean DataFrame was wrong as I filter the data by the last point.
 I made the changes straight away
 9. Calculating the final tumour volume was the hardest part.
 My initial interpretation was that the maximum timepoint for all mice was 45 so I had to go analyse and understand data.
 I realised that the last time was not only 45.
-So I had ato update my data and graphs.
+So I had to update my data and graphs.
 10. Read an article of how to use Markdown in Jupyter
 11. Write the observations of the results
 12. Write the process